AlexToTheSun/Cosmos_Quick_Wiki/Hermes-relayer.md

 3. submitting the transactions to the chains involved in the network.

 #### So what we need to relaying?
-1. Configure opend RPC nodes of the chains you want to relay between (or use already configured by other people).
+1. Configure opend RPC nodes (or use already configured by other people) of the chains you want to relay between.
 2. Fund keys of the chains you want to relay between for paying relayer fees.
 3. Configure Hermes.